ENG2324 – Homotextuality: Gay and Lesbian Literature

 - know about gay and lesbian literature, its themes, periodization, and narrative techniques,

-- know how gay and lesbian identity has developed in the Twentieth Century,
+- know how gay and lesbian identity has developed in the twentieth century, and have some knowledge of other types of LGBTQ identities,

-- can analyze literary texts that focus on (homo)sexuality.
+- can analyze literary texts that focus on (homo)sexuality and other forms of LGBTQ experience.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.